-Is quarterly planning still relevant in today’s dynamic fast changing environment?
+Is quarterly planning still relevant in today’s dynamic, fast-changing environment?
 The answer is a definitive yes, but with a twist.
-Quarterly planning should not occur only once a quarter, and its deliverable should not be just a list of projects.
-Instead it should be an exercise of continuous alignment on a quarterly horizon.
+Quarterly planning should not occur only once a quarter, and its deliverable shouldn’t just be a list of projects.
+Instead, it should be an exercise of continuous alignment on a quarterly horizon.

-Every organization needs longer term, mid term and near term 3 time horizons, each has its goals and respective strategies.
-Quarterly planning focuses on connecting the longer term vision (e.g. annual) with mid term focus (e.g. quarterly), which provides strategic guidance for the next level of iteration (e.g. bi-weekly).
-The quarterly alignment is for agile leaders to provide context for the agile teams.
+Every organization needs a longer-term, mid-term, and near-term time horizon with their own goals and respective strategies.
+Quarterly planning focuses on connecting the longer-term vision (e.g. annual) with the mid-term focus (e.g. quarterly), which provides strategic guidance for the next level of iteration (e.g. bi-weekly).
+Quarterly alignment is for agile leaders to provide context for agile teams.

-Here are some common challenges for product teams without responsive quarterly alignment.
+Here are some of the common challenges for product teams lacking responsive quarterly alignment:

-- Disconnect – Product or feature launched from previous period hit the market.
-The resulting business impacts usually differ from original assumption.
-Companies hence adjust goals and strategies subsequently.
-However these strategic changes often do not reach team in time or with enough context, which resulting continued team execution of previous strategies from 1-2 quarters ago.
+- Disconnect – Let’s say a product or feature launched from the previous period and hit the market.
+The resulting business impact may or may not have been anticipated.
+So, the company must adjust goals and strategies subsequently.
+However, these strategic changes often won’t reach the team in time or with enough context, resulting in the team continuing to execute strategies from 1-2 quarters ago.

-- Poor allocation – Many companies adopt stable teams or full stack teams model (aka PODs, or Tribes) without adjustment.
-However as the business needs change, the previous allocation by team do not support current needs.
-Some teams will be under water with too many mission critical features where some other teams may not have the same level of delivery pressure and will in turn focus on locally optimized roadmap.
+- Poor allocation – Many companies adopt stable teams or a full-stack team model (think pods or tribes) without adjustment.
+However, as the business needs change, the previous allocation by team may not support current needs.
+Some teams end up under water with too many mission critical features while others may not have the same level of delivery pressure, leading them to focus on their locally optimized roadmap.

-- Incongruent UX – Without frequent alignment across teams and across functions, silo’d decisions and prioritization happens.
-Dependencies are often exposed at the time of needs.
+- Incongruent UX – Without frequent alignment across teams and functions, silo’d decisions and prioritization happens.
+Dependencies are exposed.
 To avoid lengthy delays, teams have to create work arounds.
-This creates suboptimal user experience and “products with org structure”.
+This creates a suboptimal user experience and “products with an org structure”.

-The traditional quarterly planning aims to address these challenges, but it focuses on the output of a committed list of projects.
-While there are merits to this deliverable, it does not fit into the fast changing environment where the list of projects will change through the quarter.
+Traditional quarterly planning aims to address these challenges, but it focuses on the output of a committed list of projects.
+While there are merits to this deliverable, it does not fit into the fast-changing environment where the list of projects will change through the quarter.

-This is why Quarterly alignment emerges.
-Quarterly alignment is the process connecting the longer term vision with sprints and activities responsively via collaboration between executives and leaders and across teams on what we want to achieve and the strategies to achieve them.
-The outcome is a set of initiatives (aka programs) with defined goals, which empower further innovation without misalignment.
+Quarterly alignment is the process of connecting the longer-term vision with sprints and activities responsively via collaboration between executives and leaders and across teams on what we want to achieve and the strategies to achieve them.
+The outcome is a set of initiatives (aka programs) with defined goals that empower further innovation without misalignment.

 - Brainstorm and prioritize product features, marketing and/or other initiatives to achieve these goals.